 Summer is here, and everybody likes to jump into the pool to spend some relaxing time.
 But what if the pH level of the pool is high or slightly acidic?
 Do you take the risk of damaging your skin, eye irritation, and other skin-related issues?

 If the pool’s pH is acidic, it may affect your skin and cause other financial strain too.
-Hence, it is helpful if you maintain the pH of the pool.
+Hence, it is helpful if you raise pool Ph level to maintain appropriate PH levels.

-In this article, I’ll explain how you can raise the level of pH of the pool to make it safe for swimming.
+In this article, I’ll explain how to raise pool PH level to make it safe for swimming.
 If the pH level of water is high, you can read this guide to lower the pool pH level.

 So, let’s dive in…

 Why is the PH Balance In The Pool Important?

 If the pH balance is disturbed, then it may affect the disinfection process and oxidizing process.